hersonhebert/fibos_py/README.md

 # FIBOS
 ## Description
-The FIBOS package was developed with the objective to offer in R the Occluded Surface methodology, created by Patrick Fleming and coauthors [Pattabiraman, Ward, & Fleming, 1995]
+The FIBOS package was developed with the objective to offer in Python the Occluded Surface methodology, created by Patrick Fleming and coauthors [Pattabiraman, Ward, & Fleming, 1995].

+There is also a version of the FIBOS package implemented as a library for the R language, which can be accessed at: https://github.com/hersonhebert/fibos_r.git
 ## Functionalities
 The package allows the calculation of occluded surface areas between atoms of a molecule, using as input a PDB code or PDB file.
 ## Requirements